carlosxc/oro/src/Oro/Bundle/FilterBundle/Resources/doc/reference/grid_extension.md

 Provides filtering using string comparison.

 `type: string`
-Validated by TextFilterType on backend and rendered by [Oro.Filter.ChoiceFilter](./javascript_widgets.md#orofilterchoicefilter)
+Validated by TextFilterType on backend and rendered by [Oro.Filter.ChoiceFilter](./javascript_widgets.md#orofilterchoicefilter).
+When case_insensitive is set to false it's possible to convert value by using callback defined in 'value_conversion'.

 ### Select Row filter